 General education courses are designed to make you a well-rounded, well-informed graduate across disciplines outside of computer science.
 These requirements total 27 credit hours, including two English classes, courses in broad categories such as Understanding the Creative Arts and Understanding U.S. Society, and electives in humanities, social science, and the arts.
 Specific requirements and course options are in the course catalog.

-Because math is so critical to the work of computer scientists, computer science majors take 9 credit hours of additional math courses.
+Computer science majors are required to take 9 credit hours of additional math courses.
 Details on course options are in the in the course catalog.

 Students choose 10 credit hours of courses that can include biology, chemistry, physics, and earth and environmental sciences.
 For more information, see the Science Electives section of the course catalog.